Anti-inflammatory Therapy in Cats

 Cat Anti-inflammatory Therapy Considerations

-Anti-inflammatory medications can considerably reduce a cat's discomfort or pain and therefore greatly enhance that cat's welfare.
+Anti-inflammatory medications can considerably reduce a cat's discomfort or pain and greatly enhance that cat's welfare.
 It is no longer a case that elderly cats with arthritis have to put up with sore joints, as there are good pain-relieving medications which are safe in the long term.

 However, NSAIDs need to be treated with respect and care taken to ensure they are given safely.
 This includes screening for renal disease before the start of therapy, sticking within the recommended dosage, and giving food before or with medication.